syncfusion-content/windowsforms-docs/WindowsForms/tabsplittercontainer/GettingStarted.md

 ## Assembly deployment

-Refer to the [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#tabsplittercontainer) section to get the list of assemblies or details of NuGet package that needs to be added as a reference to use the control in any application.
+Refer to the [Control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#tabsplittercontainer) section to get the list of assemblies or details of NuGet package that needs to be added as a reference to use the control in any application.

-Click [NuGet Packages](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to learn how to install nuget packages in Windows Forms application.
+Click [NuGet Packages](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to learn how to install nuget packages in a Windows Forms application.

 ## Adding TabSplitterContainer control via designer

-1) Create a new Windows Forms project in Visual Studio to display the TabSplitterContainer control.
+1. Create a new Windows Forms project in Visual Studio to display the TabSplitterContainer control.

-2) The **TabSplitterContainer** control can be added to an application by dragging it from the toolbox to a designer view.
+2. The **TabSplitterContainer** control can be added to an application by dragging it from the toolbox to a designer view.
 The following dependent assemblies will be added automatically:

 * Syncfusion.Grid.Base
 * Syncfusion.Grid.Windows